6 Best Budget Toilets Under $200 in 2023 – Reviews & Top Picks

 |Thetford Aqua-Magic RV||

 1. Kohler 528361 K-3977-0 Toilet – Best Overall

-Efficient, powerful, and sturdy the Kohler is a high-quality toilet for a low budget price.
+Efficient, powerful, and sturdy the Kohler is a high-quality toilet for a low budget price, and makes the top of our list for best toilets under $200.
 It can handle large amounts of waste with ease and won’t wake the whole house up doing so.
 You also get everything you need to install it yourself, including a 1-year limited warranty to protect your investment.